Emaratilicious/PHPLeague-for-WP/readme.txt

 PHPLeague is really easy to install so just follow the guide:

-1. Upload the `phpleague` folder to the `/wp-content/plugins/` directory
+1. Upload the `phpleague` folder to the `/wp-content/plugins/` directory or install it from the repository
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create your season and competition then generate a league
+3. First of all, you are required to create a first league with a name and year
-4. Create your clubs and affect them to your league
+4. Then, you need to create the clubs - accessible on your PHPLeague menu
-5. Insert the fixtures then the matches
+5. Go back on the dashboard and click on "Teams" to assign the clubs in this particular league
-6. Insert your results then generate the table & calendar
+6. Then, follow the steps on your sub-menu till the last one named "Generate"
-7. Place `[phpleague id=ID_LEAGUE]` in your post/page
+7. Once the data generated, go in your news editor and use the PHPLeague button to insert the data in your post
-8. Manage your options and enjoy the plugin!
+8. Still some trouble?
+Have a look to the "About" menu or go on PHPLeague.com.

 == Frequently Asked Questions ==

 = I've just activated PHPLeague, what do I need to do now? =

 First, I strongly encourage you to read the guide I wrote for you.
-It may help you better understand the plugin and save you some precious time although PHPLeague is user-friendly oriented.
+It may help you better understand the plugin and save you some precious time although PHPLeague is supposed to be user-friendly.

 = Why did you choose not to use WordPress default tables? =